K-Phoen/k-phoen.github.io/_drafts/use-cases-for-php-generators.md

 to do, so I had to write a method that would be able to return hydrated orders without being too slow or eating a lot of memory.

-The idea is quite naive: I join the order and the matching lines, and a small loop tries to group order and order lines together.
+The idea is quite naive: join the order and the matching lines, and group order and order lines together in a loop.

 ```php
 public function loadOrdersWithItems()